kakitamedia/drone_dataset/README.md

 ```
 @inproceedings{,
   title={Distant Bird Detection for Safe Drone Flight and Its Dataset},
-  author={Sanae, Fujii and Kazutoshi, Akita and Ukita, Norimichi},
+  author={Sanae Fujii and Kazutoshi Akita and Norimichi Ukita},
   booktitle={International Conference on Machine Vision Applications (MVA)},
   year={2021}
 }